kebond/microsoft-365-docs/microsoft-365/compliance/gdpr-summary.md

 The [Recommended action plan for GDPR][GDPRactPlan] and [Accountability Readiness Checklists][GDPRaccReady] may prompt additional thinking points.

 The following tasks (expanded in Part 2) are involved to meet GDPR standards.
 Follow the links in the list for details regarding your implementation.
-1. [Data Subject Request][GDPRdsr] (GDPR).
+1. [Data Subject Request][GDPRdsr] (DSR).
 A formal request by a data subject to a controller to take an action (change, restrict, access) regarding their personal data.
 1. [Breach Notification][GDPRbreach].
 Under GDPR, a personal data breach is “a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data transmitted, stored or otherwise processed.”
 1. [Data Protection Assessment][GDPRdpia] (DPIA).
 Data controllers are required under GDPR to prepare a DPIA for data operations that are “likely to result in a high risk to the rights and freedoms of natural persons.”